WARCORE-HCKS/LockBox/replit.md

-# SecureChat - Encrypted Messenger
+# SecureChat - Encrypted Messenger (Demo/MVP)

 ## Overview
 SecureChat is a real-time messaging application built for private communication between friends.
-The app features secure authentication via Replit Auth, WebSocket-based real-time messaging, and message encryption.
+The app features secure authentication via Replit Auth, WebSocket-based real-time messaging, and encrypted message storage.

+**Important**: This is a demonstration/MVP with simplified encryption.
+It provides encrypted storage and transit but does NOT implement true end-to-end encryption.
+See "Encryption Model" section below for details.

 ## Recent Changes
-- **Database Schema**: Added users, messages, and sessions tables with proper relationships
+- **Database Schema**: Added users, messages, chatroom_messages, and sessions tables with proper relationships
 - **Authentication**: Integrated Replit Auth for secure user authentication with Google, GitHub, and email
 - **Real-Time Messaging**: Implemented Socket.io for instant message delivery
+- **Chatroom Feature**: Added public chatroom with persistent message history
-- **Message Encryption**: Added client-side AES encryption for all messages
+- **Message Encryption**: Added client-side AES encryption for message storage and transit
-- **Frontend**: Built complete chat interface with friend list, message history, and real-time updates
+- **Frontend**: Built complete chat interface with chatroom, friend list, message history, and real-time updates
-- **Security Improvements**:
+- **Storage Model**:
-  - Removed plaintext message storage - only encrypted content is stored
-  - Per-user encryption keys stored in browser localStorage
+  - Messages stored in database in encrypted form only (no plaintext storage)
-  - Messages encrypted before transmission and decrypted on client
+  - Messages transmitted over network in encrypted form
+  - Shared encryption keys used for demo purposes (NOT production-ready security)

 ## Encryption Model

 ### Current Implementation
-The app uses **client-side AES encryption** with per-user keys:
+The app uses **client-side AES encryption** with shared keys for demonstration purposes:

-- Each user gets a unique encryption key generated on first use
-- Keys are stored in browser localStorage
+**Private Messages:**
+- Uses a shared static key (`PRIVATE_MESSAGE_KEY`) hardcoded in client source
+- All users can decrypt all private messages
+- Provides basic obfuscation in storage/transit but not true end-to-end security
-- Messages are encrypted before leaving the client
+- Messages stored and transmitted only in encrypted form

+**Chatroom Messages:**
+- Uses a shared static key (`CHATROOM_KEY`) hardcoded in client source
+- All users can decrypt all chatroom messages
+- Provides basic obfuscation but not true end-to-end security
-- Server only stores and transmits encrypted content
+- Messages stored and transmitted only in encrypted form
-- Messages can only be decrypted by users with the correct key

 ### Limitations
 This is a **simplified encryption model** suitable for a demo/MVP but NOT production-ready:

-1. **Key Storage**: Keys in localStorage are vulnerable to XSS attacks
-2. **No Key Exchange**: Users cannot securely share keys to decrypt each other's messages (currently each user can only decrypt their own sent messages)
+1. **Shared Keys**: Both private and chatroom messages use shared static keys hardcoded in client source
+2. **No True E2E**: Any user or server operator can decrypt all messages by inspecting client code
+3. **Key Visibility**: Encryption keys are visible to anyone with access to the source code
-3. **No Key Rotation**: Keys never expire or rotate
+4. **No Key Rotation**: Keys never expire or rotate
-4. **No Recovery**: Lost keys mean lost message access
+5. **No Per-User Security**: No distinction between users' ability to decrypt messages
-5. **Server Trust**: Server operator could inject code to capture keys
+6. **Server Trust**: Server operator could inject code to capture plaintext before encryption

 ### For Production Use
 A production-ready secure messenger should implement:

+**For Private Messages:**
 - **Asymmetric Encryption**: Public/private key pairs (RSA, Curve25519)
 - **Key Exchange Protocol**: Diffie-Hellman or Signal Protocol for secure key sharing
 - **Perfect Forward Secrecy**: Ephemeral keys that are destroyed after use
+- **Identity Verification**: Public key fingerprints and safety numbers

+**For Group Chat/Chatroom:**
+- **Group Key Management**: Sender keys or tree-based key distribution (Signal's Sender Keys, MLS protocol)
+- **Member Changes**: Re-key when members join/leave for forward/backward secrecy
+- **Per-Room Keys**: Unique keys for each chatroom, encrypted separately for each member

+**General:**
 - **Secure Key Storage**: Hardware security modules or secure enclaves
 - **Key Backup**: Encrypted cloud backup with recovery mechanisms
-- **Identity Verification**: Public key fingerprints and safety numbers
+- **Audit Logs**: Track key rotations and member changes

+## What This App Provides

+✅ **Encrypted Storage**: Messages stored in database in encrypted form
+✅ **Encrypted Transit**: Messages sent over network in encrypted form
+✅ **Authentication**: Only authenticated users can access messages
+✅ **Real-Time Delivery**: Instant message delivery via WebSocket
+✅ **Persistent History**: Messages saved and retrievable

+❌ **NOT True End-to-End Encryption**: All users share the same encryption keys, so any user or server operator with access to the source code can decrypt all messages.
+See "Encryption Model" for details.

 ## Project Architecture